HomeTrue North Blog

 Why Jasper National Park Is Worth Visiting In Winter

 Winter is an amazing time of year to visit Jasper National Park and witness its spectacular snow-covered mountain peaks.
-The experience is truly magical given the lower service costs, fewer crowds, and secluded snowy landscapes.
+The experience is truly magical.
+This season generally has lower service costs, fewer crowds, and secluded snowy landscapes.
 Outdoor enthusiasts will find a plethora of enjoyable activities.
 There are paths within the park for visitors to explore.
-A plethora of activities, from skiing to fat biking and snowshoeing, are also available during this season.
+Skiing, fat biking and snowshoeing are popular activities during this season.
 Jasper National Park is open in the winter, and here's why you should go.

 Visit The Maligne Canyon

 Maligne Canyon is one of the most scenic spots in Jasper National Park.
 It's worth visiting both in the summer and winter.
-Touring Maligne Canyon in winter is an excursion unlike any other and provides a lot of satisfaction.
-The bizarre ice formations and frozen waterfalls are breathtaking, making this winter wonderland an incredible place to visit.
+Touring Maligne Canyon in winter is a memorable experience.
+The rock formations and frozen waterfalls are breathtaking, making this winter wonderland an incredible place to visit.

-The narrow canyon and blue swirling water make for a very photogenic scene.
+The narrow canyon and icefalls make for a very photogenic scene.
 The pathways along the canyon allow you to explore the site from every angle.
 Visitors can go ice climbing or walk around the canyon, but the safest way to do so is with a certified mountain guide.
+A Maligne Canyon Icewalk tour is an optional activity on our Rockies Rail Winter Wonderland trip.

 Two people exploring a canyon cave in the snow